Septic System Maintenance & Inspections

 How do I go about getting a new drain field?

 The first step would be to contact Lester Brothers and notify them of your problem.
 At this point, we would then contact the County Health Dept. and set up an on-site soil evaluation.
-An official with the County Health Dept. would come out and take a look at your existing soils and draw out a plan for a replacement system (this step does have a charge of $350).
+An official with the County Health Dept. would come out and take a look at your existing soils and draw out a plan for a replacement system.
+Please note that this step does have a charge of $400 if you’re located within Jackson County.
+For surrounding areas, please call for a quote.

 Lester Brothers would then be able to go over everything that would take place with the installation of your system and the type of system your home requires (mound, trench, pressure, or bed).
 An accurate estimate on what your cost would be to replace your field would also be available at this time.